hnjw-png/oregano-oil/README.md

 * W3 Validator to test html and css code.

 ## Sources
+Django help sheet, code institute material, stack overflow and tutoring advice.

 ## Testing
+Due to some issues that need to be fixed, it has not been tested yet.

 # Lighthouse:
 # CSS and HTML Validator: